 Students should visit www.lawstudentprobono.org to gain access to the online database of pro bono projects and to sign up for the pro bono e-newsletter.

 The Public Interest Career Counselor maintains a list of current pro bono opportunities.
 The Public Interest Career Counselor also continually develops new pro bono opportunities.
 Students can discuss their interest areas, skills and scheduling needs with the Public Interest Career Counselor who will counsel them on the appropriate placement.
-New opportunities are promoted through workshops, the law school's social media, at all law career services events and via a weekly newsletter.
-Outstanding pro bono work is recognized at the Public Interest Graduation Reception and on an ongoing basis.
+New opportunities are promoted through workshops, the law school's social media, at all Law Career Development events and via a weekly newsletter.
+Outstanding pro bono work is recognized Commencement and on an ongoing basis.

 To acknowledge and reward those students who dedicate a significant portion of their time to helping others through the Law Student Pro Bono Program, GGU has established a Pro Bono Honor Society.

 Membership in this society will signify that a student has performed at least 10 hours of pro bono work in his/her first year and at least 25 hours of pro bono work for each of the upper-class years.
 The top five hours earners for the year prior to induction will receive special recognition.

-Students inducted into the Society will be honored at the Public Interest Graduation Reception in April.
-Inductees will receive a certificate stating their membership, and can note membership on their resumes.
+Students inducted into the Society will receive a certificate stating their membership, and can note membership on their resumes.
 Graduating inductees will be recognized at commencement and will receive a gift to recognize their contributions.